songjuncao/selected_papers_of_speech/SG/speech.md

 - VoxGenesis: Unsupervised Discovery of Latent Speaker Manifold for Speech Synthesis
 - On the Semantic Latent Space of Diffusion-Based Text-to-Speech Models
 ## LLM
+- Towards Controllable Speech Synthesis in the Era of Large Language Models: A Survey
 - Fast and High-Quality Auto-Regressive Speech Synthesis via Speculative Decoding
 - Accelerating Codec-based Speech Synthesis with Multi-Token Prediction and Speculative Decoding
 - Speaking from Coarse to Fine: Improving Neural Codec Language Model via Multi-Scale Speech Coding and Generation